riceluxs1t/KBOPrediction/README.md

 7. The drop rate.

 ### Saving the trained model
 This is done automatically when ran train.py.
-The purpose of this is to call the already trained model in the future.
+The future use is to call the specific model in the future when we want to predict the result.
 We are still working on the frontend of the prediction model.

 ## Authors
 Data scraping: Nate Namgun Kim